As a writer, the worst feeling is when you are reading something you wrote, and it just sounds awkward, poorly written, and just wrong.

 2. Hemingway App - another useful tool for polishing up your writing.
 It highlights sentences with complicated wording or overly complex structure so you can focus on these areas when editing.

-Applying them will help you increase the reader's time spent on your blog, which will lead to higher conversions.
+Applying them will help increase the reader's time spent on your blog, leading to higher conversions.

 To help you create more content that includes all these rules and ranks high on Google, we created TextCortex - an AI writing tool that saves up to 70% of your time and money by creating content in seconds.